 Mainstream fostering payments

-We pay our carers fortnightly while they are caring for a foster child.
+We pay our carers weekly while they are caring for a foster child.
 The payment is made up of two elements

 - a maintenance element for living costs

 - a reward element for the work undertaken

 Our carers are also entitled to 2 weeks' paid holiday a year.